Figure 1: simpleCPU games console

 Figure 11: CPU memory

 The software tools used to assemble game code can be downloaded here: (Link).
-To assemble the game code the "makefile" go.sh is used.
+To assemble the game code the "makefile" go.sh or go.batis used, just uncomment the asm file you want to use.
 This script uses the m4 pre-processor to implement macro functionality and an assembler and linker is written in python.
 Note, the sed command used to remove blank lines did not work in Windows for some reason, not sure why.
 However, the same functionality can be implemented by replacing this command with grep "\S", which works fine under windows.

 #!/bin/sh # m4 simpleCPUv1d.m4 lcd_test.asm | sed '/^ *$/d' > pass1.asm # m4 simpleCPUv1d.m4 serialTest.asm | sed '/^ *$/d' > pass1.asm # m4 simpleCPUv1d.m4 basicTest_1.asm | sed '/^ *$/d' > pass1.asm # m4 simpleCPUv1d.m4 basicTest_2.asm | sed '/^ *$/d' > pass1.asm # m4 simpleCPUv1d.m4 basicTest_3.asm | sed '/^ *$/d' > pass1.asm # m4 simpleCPUv1d.m4 basicTest_4.asm | sed '/^ *$/d' > pass1.asm # m4 simpleCPUv1d.m4 basicTest_5.asm | sed '/^ *$/d' > pass1.asm m4 simpleCPUv1d.m4 basicTest_5a.asm | sed '/^ *$/d' > pass1.asm # m4 simpleCPUv1d.m4 basicTest_6.asm | sed '/^ *$/d' > pass1.asm # m4 simpleCPUv1d.m4 basicTest_7.asm | sed '/^ *$/d' > pass1.asm # m4 simpleCPUv1d.m4 vgaDefault.asm | sed '/^ *$/d' > pass1.asm # m4 simpleCPUv1d.m4 vgaOXO.asm | sed '/^ *$/d' > pass1.asm # m4 simpleCPUv1d.m4 vgaSpaceInvaders.asm | sed '/^ *$/d' > pass1.asm # m4 simpleCPUv1d.m4 vgaGameOfLife.asm | sed '/^ *$/d' > pass1.asm # m4 simpleCPUv1d.m4 vgaPong.asm | sed '/^ *$/d' > pass1.asm python3 simpleCPUv1d_as.py -p1 -i pass1 -o pass1 cp tmp.asm tmp1.asm m4 simpleCPUv1d.m4 tmp.asm | sed '/^ *$/d' > pass2.asm python3 simpleCPUv1d_as.py -p2 -i pass2 -o code python3 simpleCPUv1d_ld.py -i code